anibalrg/emacs-config/README.md

-# emacs-config
+# emacs-config repo
-Emacs configuration files
+Personal emacs configuration files.

+Not functional yet!
+The installation of all the need packages is pending.